databricks/terraform-provider-databricks/docs/resources/user.md

 * `databricks_sql_access` - (Optional) This is a field to allow the group to have access to [Databricks SQL](https://databricks.com/product/databricks-sql) feature in User Interface and through [databricks_sql_endpoint](sql_endpoint.md).
 * `active` - (Optional) Either user is active or not.
 True by default, but can be set to false in case of user deactivation with preserving user assets.
 * `force` - (Optional) Ignore `cannot create user: User with username X already exists` errors and implicitly import the specific user into Terraform state, enforcing entitlements defined in the instance of resource. _This functionality is experimental_ and is designed to simplify corner cases, like Azure Active Directory synchronisation.
-* `disable_as_user_deletion` - (Optional) When deleting a user through SCIM DELETE, deactivate the user instead of actually deleting the user.
-The user can be recovered by re-enabling the user through a SCIM API PATCH.
-True by default.
 * `force_delete_repos` - (Optional) This flag determines whether the user's repo directory is deleted when the user is deleted.
 It will have no impact when in the accounts SCIM API.
-Not supported if disable_as_user_deletion is set.
 False by default.
 * `force_delete_home_dir` - (Optional) This flag determines whether the user's home directory is deleted when the user is deleted.
 It will have not impact when in the accounts SCIM API.
-Not supported if disable_as_user_deletion is set.
 False by default.
+* `disable_as_user_deletion` - (Optional) When deleting a user, set the user's active flag to false instead of actually deleting the user.
+Only takes effect when in the accounts SCIM API.
+True by default.

 ## Attribute Reference